 Immigration Services for Students of Payap University

-The Payap University Office of Internationalization (OI) will help all registered students (non-Thai citizens) extend their visas to make the full length of study at Payap legal.
+The Payap University Office of International Affairs (IA) will help all registered students (non-Thai citizens) extend their visas to make the full length of study at Payap legal.
 The contact person to assist with preparing your visa paperwork is the secretary for your faculty.

 |Visa Extension||K. Ning||PC 115|